OpenAccept/openaccept-meta/README.md

-# Open Accept: Metadata
+# Open Accept Metadata - A Repository for CS Conference Acceptance Rates

+> To browse acceptance rates in a more interactive format, please visit the [Open Accept main site](https://openaccept.pages.dev/).

-Open Accept (OAc) is the place where you can find facts regarding paper acceptance rates in global Computer Science conferences.
+Open Accept (OAc) is a collaborative platform for collecting and sharing metadata on paper acceptance rates at global computer science conferences.
+Our goal is to provide essential insights into the CS research community by aggregating publicly available statistics.

-OAc's goal is to provide vital insights into the CS research community.
-Since acceptance rates and other important statistics are scattered all over the internet, community collaborations are of great importance in achiving this goal.
+As conference data is often scattered across web platforms and formats, community collaboration is vital to achieving comprehensive, accurate, and up-to-date records.
+OAc leverages this collaboration to build a centralized, open-source resource for researchers and academia.

-## Where I can find the data?
+## Where can I find the data?
 - **Social media platforms**.
-Many researchers share their papers on social media platforms.
-They may also attach the notification email, which discloses the acceptance rate, in the post.
+Researchers frequently share acceptance emails or paper notifications on platforms like Twitter/X, LinkedIn, or Xiaohongshu (Red Note).
+Search for keywords such as "accepted" or "notification" alongside conference names.
 - **Conference websites**.
-A lot of conferences choose to make acceptance rates public directly on their websites. (for instance, [CHI 2025 Paper Outcomes Report](https://chi2025.acm.org/chi-2025-papers-track-post-pc-outcomes-report/))
+Many venues publish detailed reports directly, such as the [CHI 2025 Paper Outcomes Report](https://chi2025.acm.org/chi-2025-papers-track-post-pc-outcomes-report/).
 - **Conference proceddings**.
-Conference proceedings may also disclose the acceptance rate.
-The most typical way is to mention the acceptance rate in "preface" or the "chairs note" section. (for example, [ICDE 2024 Proceddings, "A Message from the Chairs"](https://ieeexplore.ieee.org/document/10598037))
+Acceptance rates are often mentioned in the "Preface" or "Chairs' Notes" sections of conference proceedings.
+For example, see [ICDE 2024 Proceddings, "A Message from the Chairs"](https://ieeexplore.ieee.org/document/10598037).
 - **On-site slides**.
-Chairs may also share the acceptance rate in the slides.
-This may requires in-person attendance.
-But in some cases, photos of the slides may be shared on social media.
+Chairs may present acceptance statistics during opening or closing sessions.
+Photos of these slides are sometimes shared on social media..

 ## How can I contribute?
-It's easy to contribute to OAc.
-Please fork the repository, make changes, and submit a pull request.
-Please make sure that your contribution comply with the data format.
-The general template is as follows:
+We welcome community-driven updates to the OAc repository.
+Follow these steps to contribute:

+1. Fork the Repository and make changes.
+2. Add a new JSON file (or edit an existing one) that follows the template.
+3. Submit a Pull Request with your edits, including clear data sources.
+4. The maintainers will review your PR; once approved, it will be merged.

+Please note that by contributing, you agree to OAc's [Terms of Use](https://openaccept.pages.dev/tou/).

+### Data format
+All conference entries must be valid JSON and adhere to one of the two templates below.
+#### Primary (single‑track) template
 ```json
 {
   "name": "Conference name abbreviation (e.g., AAAI)",